-17.1.7 STDNAME^XLFNAME(): Name Standardization Routine
+18.1.7 STDNAME^XLFNAME(): Name Standardization Routine

-Description This API parses a name and converts it into the following standard format:

-Family name, Given name<space>Middle name<space>Suffix(es)

-A name in standard format is entirely in uppercase, and contains no Arabic numerals.
-The Family\name (last name) portion of a standard name appears to the left of the comma and contains no spaces and no punctuation except hyphens (-).
+Reference Type Supported Category Name Standard dization IA # 3065 Description This API parse s a name and converts it into the following standard format: Family_nam ne,Given_name <space>Middle_name<space>Suffix(es)</space></space> A name in standard format is entirely in uppercase, and contains no Arabic numerals.
+The Family_name (last name) portion of a standard name appears to the left of the comma and contains no spaces and no punctuation except hyphens (-).
 The other parts of a standard name (the portion to the right of the comma) contain no punctuation except for hyphens and spaces.
-NMI and NMN are not used for the Middle name.
+NMI and NMN are not used for the Middle_name.
 STDNAME^XLFNAME optionally returns in an array the component parts of the name.
 It also optionally returns information in an array about possible problems encountered during the conversion of the name to standard form and the parsing of the name into its component parts.

-Format STDNAME^XLFNAME(.name[,flags][,.audit])

-Input Parameters .name

-(required) NAME is the name to be converted to standard format.
-It is assumed that the name is in the general format:

-Family\name,Given\name(s) Middle\name Suffix(es)

-If the "F" flag is not used, and the name contains no comma, it is assumed the name is in the general format:
+Format STDNAME^XLFNAME(.name[,flags][,.audit]) Input Parameters .name (required) NAME is the name to be converted to standard format.
+It is assumed that the name is in the general format: Family_name,Given_name(s) Middle_name Suffix(es) If the "F" flag is not used, and the name contains no comma, it is assumed the name is in the general format: Given_name(s) Middle_name Family_name Suffix(es) The standard form of the name is returned in the NAME variable.

-'''

-Given_name(s) Middle_name Family_name Suffix(es)

-'''

-The standard form of the name is returned in the NAME variable.
 If the "C" flag is passed in, the components of the name are returned in nodes descendent from NAME.
-(See "Output" that follows.)
+(See the "Output Parameters" section that follows.)

-flags:

-(optional) Flags to control processing.
-Possible values are:

-- C-Return name components in the NAME array.
-(See "Output" that follows.) - F-If the name passed in the NAME input parameter does not contain a comma, assume it is the Family Name only.
-For example, if the name input is "ST USER", return the name as "STUSER" instead of "USER,ST". - G-Do not return AUDIT("GIVEN") even if the Given Name is missing. - P-Remove text in parentheses (), brackets [], or braces {} from the name.
-If such text is actually removed, return AUDIT("STRIP").
+flags: (optional) Flags to control processing.
+Possible values are: • C-Return name components in the NAME array.
+(See the "Output Parameters" section that follows.) • F-If the name passed in the NAME input parameter does not contain a comma, assume it is the Family Name only.
+For example, if the name input is "ST USER", return the name as "STUSER" instead of "USER,ST".
+G-Do not return AUDIT("GIVEN") even if the Given Name is missing. l • P-Remove text in parentheses (), brackets [], or braces { } from the name.
+If such text is actually removed, return AUDIT("STRIP"). .audit: (optional) If provided, this is an array that STDNAME^XLFNAME returns if there are any ambiguities or possible problems in standardizing the name or parsing the name into component parts.
+(See the "Output Parameters" section that follows.) • Output Parameters name: This parameter is set to the name that was input converted to standard format.
+If the Flags input parameter contains a "C", the component parts of the name are returned in the NAME array: s NAME("FAMILY) = Family (Last) Name NAME("GIVEN") = Given (First) Name(s) NAME("MIDDLE") = Middle Name NAME("SUFFIX") = Suffix(es) audit: If this parameter is set to the original name that was passed in the Name parameter.
+In addition, if there were any problems in the interpretation of the Name being standardized, descendants of Audit are set: AUDIT("subscript") = "" where "subscript" can be any one of the following: • AUDIT("FAMILY")-The Family Name starts with ST. (The period and space are removed from the Family Name.
+For example, the name "ST. USER" is converted to "STUSER".) • AUDIT("GIVEN")-Returned if there is no Given Name and the "G" flag is not passed. • AUDIT("MIDDLE")-Returned if there are three or more names between the first comma and the Suffix(es).
+(All name parts except the last are assumed 290 Kernel July 19 99 to be part of the Given Name.
+Only the last part is assumed to be the Middle Name.)

-.audit:

-(optional) If provided, this is an array that STDNAME^XLFNAME returns if there are any ambiguities or possible problems in standardizing the name or parsing the name into component parts.
-(See "Output" that follows.)

-Output Parameters name:

-This parameter is set to the name that was input converted to standard format.

-If the Flags input parameter contains a "C", the component parts of the name are returned in the NAME array:

-NAME("FAMILY) = Family (Last) Name NAME("GIVEN") = Given (First) Name(s) NAME("MIDDLE") = Middle Name NAME("SUFFIX") = Suffix(es)

-audit:

-If this parameter is set to the original name that was passed in the Name parameter.
-In addition, if there were any problems in the interpretation of the Name being standardized, descendents of Audit are set:

-AUDIT("subscript") = ""

-Kernel Developer's Guide Version 8.0 where "subscript" can be any one of the following: